erdc/workshops/index.md

 # ERDC Proteus Workshop, Nov 15-16, 2017

-The [Proteus Computational Methods and Simulation Toolkit](github.com/erdc/proteus) is a Python package for solving partial differential equations.
-It is one of the core ERDC tools being developed to support Fluid-Structure Interaction analysis for a range of applications including
+The [Proteus Computational Methods and Simulation Toolkit](https://github.com/erdc/proteus) is a Python package for solving partial differential equations.
+It is one of the core ERDC tools being developed to support Fluid-Structure Interaction analysis for a range of applications, including:

 - moored platforms and bridges,
 - flood protection structures,
 - granular materials (soil and sea ice), and
 - autonomous vessels and vehicles.

-**The overarching objective of this meeting is to help researchers to use and extend Proteus**
+**The overarching objective of this meeting is to help researchers use and extend Proteus**

 # Agenda